KannonZenetism/zenetism-field-physics/zenetism/mpx/MPX-LOCKDOWN-GUIDE.md

 Replace the left form with the right, chosen by sense.
 Naming a forbidden term in order to prohibit it is itself permitted.

 - **use / usage / used / using** (instrumentalist) → employ · adopt · invoke · apply · function · operative · enactment · senses · currency · lineage · names. ("The word is used as X" → "functions as X" or "is named X"; "in ordinary usage" → "ordinarily" or "in ordinary parlance / currency".)
+- **tool / tools** (and instrumentalist nouns generally) → apparatus · interface.
+The instrumentalist prohibition covers **nouns**, not only verbs — even inside a negated clause ("not to employ a tool," "not as tools, pets, or servants") the word is still replaced: "not to employ an apparatus," "not as apparatus, pets, or servants."
+Prefer **apparatus** over **interface** where a doc already reserves "interface" for the L₁ Techne Interface, to avoid collision.
+- **Parent-book title** — the corpus book formerly titled *The Emanative Path of Return* has been retitled **Zenetism: The Architecture of Emanation, Return, and Saturation** (the 26-chapter work mapped in § 1).
+Update any "Addendum to / rooted in *The Emanative Path of Return*" reference to the new title.
 - **Source** — disambiguate first (§ 5C): Aion-referent → Aion / Zero / Absolute Potential / the still root; person-referent → originator; signal- or work-referent → origin; bibliographic (incl. table headers) → Reference Document / Provenance.
 Never map Source to Zenon.
 - **dual** → twofold.
 Avoid **duality** altogether — the word carries a traditional moral stigma — *unless* it is another tradition's technical term (e.g. "non-duality," which is **kept**). **Polarity** itself is acceptable in its lawful registers; only the *bifurcal-root* polarity (L₀, Aion / Khaon) is constrained — see § 3.
 - **level** → layer · stratum · status · depth.
 Remove the word "level" itself.